Haidra-Org/AI-Horde/FAQ.md

 Of course!
 This software is FOSS and you are welcome to use, modify and share, so long as you respect the AGPL3 license.

 If you set up your own horde of course, you will need to also maintain your own workers, as hordes do not share workers with each other.

+### Can I built paid services integration into the AI Horde?

+Yes, with some restrictions.
+Due to the voluntary nature of the AI Horde, you **must** give back to the AI horde at least as much as you take out to make a profit.
+Please see the detailed explanation [in this devlog](https://dbzer0.com/blog/what-about-paid-services-on-top-of-the-ai-horde/)